Scotland- SUP Expedition

 There are several ways to get to Mallaig, our meeting point.
 There are options to fly into either Glasgow or Inverness, then hire car or train.

-All food for expedition will be purchased before the start.
+All food for expedition will be purchased by ourselves before the start.
 Participants will be required to carry their own food (along with equipment).
-We will cook evening meals together which is all part of the expedition experience.
+We will eat our evening meals together which is all part of the expedition experience.

 Your safety is paramount, we use a 1:4 ratio.
-Our trip leaders are highly qualified WSA Expedition and Adventure guides with advanced first aid qualifications.
+Our trip leaders are highly qualified Water Skills Academy Expedition and Adventure guides with advanced first aid qualifications.
 They are experienced operating in wilderness areas.
 Leashes and buoyancy aids must be worn at all times on the water, unless instructed differently by the WSA guide.

+Our adventure is designed to cater for reasonably confident paddlers and you will need to be comfortable paddling up to 5 hours a day with breaks.
+The pace of our adventure is slow as we enjoy our surrounding, therefore email us if you have any questions about your suitability for the trip (usually our most frequently asked question so don’t worry!)
 A full equipment list will be sent on booking.
 We are happy for you to bring your own SUP but it must be able to carry equipment and you must be comfortable on it in choppy water.
 Having the right equipment is really important and if you are bringing your own board you must contact us to advise us of the make and model.
 We will advise on suitability.
-We can help by hiring you suitable boards.
+We can help by hiring you suitable boards too.
 We insist on coiled leashes and buoyancy aids and can help if required.

 The other little touches that really make it a GREAT TRIP